KarolinHem/TESTING/SECURITY.md

 _Example from ossf/scorecard: Our vulnerability management team will respond within 3 working days of your email.
 If the issue is confirmed as a vulnerability, we will open a Security Advisory and acknowledge your contributions as part of it.
 This project follows a 90 day disclosure timeline._
 [https://github.com/ossf/scorecard/blob/main/SECURITY.md](https://github.com/ossf/scorecard/blob/main/SECURITY.md)
+____

+## Encrypting Email Traffic
+If you want to encrypt email traffic, see the keys page on https://www.signserver.org/signserver-keys/ for our PGP key.

+:memo:_**Question: Is there something similar to add here for EJBCA?**_